 orange and white excavator on brown ground during daytime

-Between January 12 – August 28, 2025, our research team analyzed excavation safety data from construction sites across 42 US states, compiling statistics from over 2,400 excavation projects.
+Our research team analyzed excavation safety data from construction sites across 42 US states, compiling statistics from over 2,400 excavation projects.
 This study establishes proprietary, data-driven benchmarks for excavation safety to support reliable comparisons across projects and regions.

 Excavation work represents one of the most hazardous activities in construction operations, with cave-ins accounting for the highest fatality rates among all excavation-related incident.
 The data sets used in this analysis weighted incidents based on project scale, soil type classifications, and regulatory compliance levels to establish robust statistical models.